draperlaboratory/VaderModularFuzzer/vmf/submodules/README.md

 in the build artifacts, and then try to use them on a system that does not have 'gflags' installed.
 If possible, build on a Ubuntu system that is known to have only the prerequisite packages that VMF advertises as requirements.
-One way to ensure this is to maintain a VM for Ubuntu 18 and Ubuntu 20 that is used purely as a build environment, so you do not accidentally install packages for other projects or purposes and affect the third party library builds.
+One way to ensure this is to maintain separate VMs for Ubuntu 18, 20, and 22 that are used purely as a build environment, so you do not accidentally install packages for other projects or purposes and affect the third party library builds.